l2iterative/ed255190/README.md

 ### Performance

-When one of the points is fixed, the other is not, it takes about 303260 cycles to compute `a * G + b * Q` where `G` is fixed and known, and `Q` does not have a precomputed table with it.
+When one of the points is fixed, the other is not, it takes about 312287 cycles to compute `a * G + b * Q` where `G` is fixed and known, and `Q` does not have a precomputed table with it.

 When both points are fixed, the number of cycles have a lot to do with paging.
-The first access would basically load the entire big table of `G` and `Q` in, which causes the first access to take 230156 cycles, while subsequent accesses can be done with 115286 cycles.
+The first access would basically load the entire big table of `G` and `Q` in, which causes the first access to take 229115 cycles, while subsequent accesses can be done with 118621 cycles.
 Note that the first access loads two tables, one for `G`, one for `Q`.

 We want to add that paging does significantly affect how we want to optimize, and it has a lot to do with whether `Q` is being used very often to make it worthwhile to "cache" it by having pre-built tables.

 We do not have an accurate number for the current implementation that uses patched `ed25519-dalek` crate.
-But running [the benchmark of EdDSA signature verification](https://github.com/risc0/risc0/blob/main/benchmarks/methods/guest/src/bin/ed25519_verify.rs) in RISC Zero, which performs a full-fleged signature verification, it takes 615819 cycles.
+But running [the benchmark of EdDSA signature verification](https://github.com/risc0/risc0/blob/main/benchmarks/methods/guest/src/bin/ed25519_verify.rs) in RISC Zero, which performs a full-fledged signature verification, it takes 615819 cycles.
 A microbenchmark suggests that SHA512 takes 217783 cycles.
 We estimate that for ed25519 with a fixed point and a non-fixed point, we do not have significant improvement over the existing implementation that uses `ed25519-dalek`.